KhronosGroup/Vulkan-Guide/chapters/extensions/external.md

 ### Importing Memory

-The import memory, there is a `VkImport*Info` struct provided by the given external memory extension.
+To import memory, there is a `VkImport*Info` struct provided by the given external memory extension.
 This is passed into `vkAllocateMemory` where Vulkan will now have a `VkDeviceMemory` handle that maps to the imported memory.

 ### Exporting Memory

-The export memory, there is a `VkGetMemory*` function provided by the given external memory extension.
+To export memory, there is a `VkGetMemory*` function provided by the given external memory extension.
 This function will take in a `VkDeviceMemory` handle and then map that to the extension exposed object.

 ## Synchronization